 Symptoms of rotator cuff tears are similar to those of tendinitis and they are frequently associated with symptoms of bursitis and impingement.
 Frequently pain will be felt down the outer aspect of your arm.
 The shoulder invariably aches at night-time and often you will have trouble sleeping because of the pain that you experience.
 Patients will get impingement symptoms which occur when you lift your arm away from your body.
 This typically occurs when the arm is approximately 90 degrees away from the body.
 Impingement pain is a sharp catching pain.
 The arm will usually feel weak and if the tear is large then you may have trouble lifting the arm up.
 Patients may develop wasting of the muscles around the shoulder.

 In a small percentage of patients, long standing untreated rotator cuff tears can progress to arthritis in the shoulder and require joint replacement surgery.

 Treatment will depend on the type of tear and the tendon that is affected.
-The most commonly affected is the supraspinatus tendon however tears of the infraspinatus and subscapularis tendons occur frequently.
+The most commonly affected is the supraspinatus tendon, however, tears of the infraspinatus and subscapularis tendons also occur frequently.

-Acute full thickness tears in patients who are still working or playing sport and wish to continue to do so, will often need to be repaired surgically before you will successfully be able to return to work or to your recreational pastimes.
-Surgery for a full thickness tear involves reattaching the tendon back to the bone and will normally be performed in conjunction with an acromioplasty.
+Acute full-thickness tears in patients who are still working or playing sport and wish to continue to do so will often need to be repaired surgically before successfully returning to work or to recreational pastimes.
+Surgery for a full-thickness tear involves reattaching the tendon back to the bone and will normally be performed in conjunction with an acromioplasty.

 Full Thickness Tear (FTT)

-For example if applied to the common anterior supraspinatus tendon tear.
-The term full thickness means that if the tear is viewed from inferiorly with the arthroscope then it will be possible to view out through this tear into the subacromial space (the bursa).
+For example, if applied to the common anterior supraspinatus tendon tear, the term full thickness means that if the tear is viewed inferiorly with the arthroscope, then it will be possible to view out through this tear into the subacromial space (the bursa).